-In order for your website to be found by other people, search engine crawlers also sometimes referred to as bots or spiders, will crawl your website looking for updated text and links to update their search indexes with.
+In order for your website to be found by other people, search engine crawlers, also sometimes referred to as bots or spiders, will crawl your website looking for updated text and links to update their search indexes.

 When a search engine crawls a website, it requests the robots.txt file first and then follows the rules within.

 For bad bots that abuse your site you should look at how to block bad users by User-agent in .htaccess.

 Edit or create robots.txt file

 The robots.txt file needs to be at the root of your site.
 If your domain was example.com it should be found:

 You can also create a new file and call it robots.txt as just a plain-text file if you don’t already have one.